 Use of critical decision making can help officers achieve the expectations outlined in this manual.
-When safe and feasible, when making or considering whether to make contact with a member of the public, officers shall (Washington State Office of the Attorney General Model Use of Force Policy):
+When making contact or considering whether to make contact with a member of the public, officers shall when safe and feasible:

 - (a) Begin assessment and planning with available facts before arriving at the scene. - (b) Request available resources, as needed, such as a crisis intervention team or other appropriate specialty unit or professionals. - (c) Collect information when on scene. - (d) Assess situations, threats, and risks. - (e) Identify options for conflict resolution. - (f) Determine a reasonable course of action. - (g) Review and re-assess the situation as it evolves.